w3f/Grants-Program/applications/DeepAccountAnalytics-PolkadotDataAlliance.md

 * What are the pallets responsible for reserves/holds and locks/freezes on an account?

 **Democracy**:
-* Which accounts have delegated OpenGov votes to an account or to which accounts the account in question has delegated their votes to for each track,  taking into account indirect delegations too (e.g. Account A delegates to Account B which delegates to Account C)?
+* Which accounts have delegated OpenGov votes to an account or to which accounts the account in question has delegated their votes to for each track?

 **Staking/Nomination Pools**:
 * Who are all the nominators that nominated Validator X in Era N? (an inverse mapping basically of staking.nominators from validator -> nominators)